MicrosoftDocs/azure-docs/articles/azure-app-configuration/howto-move-resource-between-regions.md

 # Move an App Configuration store to another region

 App Configuration stores are region-specific and can't be moved across regions automatically.
 You must create a new App Configuration store in the target region, then move your content from the source store to the new target store.
 You might move your configuration to another region for a number of reasons.
-For example, to take advantage of a new Azure region, to deploy features or services available in specific regions only, or to meet internal policy and governance requirements.
+For example, to take advantage of a new Azure region with Availability Zone support, to deploy features or services available in specific regions only, or to meet internal policy and governance requirements.

 The following steps walk you through the process of creating a new target store and exporting your current store to the new region.